Underage drinking: Talking to your teen about alcohol

 Seeking help for underage drinking

-If you suspect that your teen has been drinking, talk to him or her.
-Enforce the consequences you've established.
-If you think your teen might have a drinking problem, contact your teen's doctor or a counselor or other health care provider who specializes in alcohol problems.
-Teens who have alcohol problems aren't likely to realize it — or seek help — on their own.
+If you think your teen might be misusing alcohol, contact your teen's doctor or a counselor who specializes in treating alcoholism.
+Teens who misuse alcohol aren't likely to realize it — or seek help — on their own.

 It's never too soon to start talking to your teen about underage alcohol use.
 By talking now, you'll help give your teen the guidance and support necessary to make good choices.